davidtw0320/Camera-Position-System/README.md

 + **Photo taking**

-  + Implemented photo-taking function with the IPhone camera module to offer the real-time testing data.
+  + Implemented photo-taking function with the iPhone camera module to offer the real-time service.

-  + Deigned two frames providing users to preview the photos.
-Users could take photos repeatedly until they get staisfying photos to anaylize the location.
+  + Designed two viewing frames providing users to preview the photos.
+Users could take photos repeatedly until they get satisfying photos to predict the location.

 ```objc
 -(IBAction)takephoto_1:(id)sender{